WilliamMauclet/Connect4/README.md

 > ![The grid coordinates.](https://raw.githubusercontent.com/WilliamMauclet/Connect4/master/grid.png)

+Host = host and port = 9999.
-The first player listens on port 9998, the other on port 9999.
-The first player is listens for connections, the other player connects and the first player makes the first move.
+The first player listens.
+The second player connects and from there the bi-directional communication begins.
+The first player makes the first move.